Skip to content

 Last Year: Analyze the same date range selected the year prior.

-E.g. If your date range (period A) is Last Week and you select to compare to Last Year (period B), The B period will relate to the same week last year.
+E.g. If your date range (period A) is Last Week and you select to compare to Last Year (period B), The B period will relate to the same week last year based on EDITED's gregorian calendar.

 Choose None if you don't want to compare dates in your dashboard analysis.